Harini782004/my-coloranto/coloranto-main (1)/coloranto-main/README.md

 ## Author
-This project was built by Nikesh Kumar.
+This project was built by Sivaharini.
-contact: nikeshkumar310305@gmail.com
+contact: sivaharini782004@gmail.com

 # Colorization Project